OpenEvalProject/evals/manuscripts/elife-96695/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/03zwxja46 Institute of Molecular Life Sciences, HUN-REN Research Centre for Natural Sciences Budapest Hungary
+1. Institute of Molecular Life Sciences, HUN-REN Research Centre for Natural Sciences Budapest Hungary ([ROR:03zwxja46](https://ror.org/03zwxja46))
-2. https://ror.org/01jsq2704 Doctoral School of Biology and Institute of Biology, ELTE Eötvös Loránd University Budapest Hungary
+2. Doctoral School of Biology and Institute of Biology, ELTE Eötvös Loránd University Budapest Hungary ([ROR:01jsq2704](https://ror.org/01jsq2704))
-3. https://ror.org/02w42ss30 Department of Applied Biotechnology and Food Science, Budapest University of Technology and Economics Budapest Hungary
+3. Department of Applied Biotechnology and Food Science, Budapest University of Technology and Economics Budapest Hungary ([ROR:02w42ss30](https://ror.org/02w42ss30))

 † Corresponding author

 ## Abstract

 The sustained success of Mycobacterium tuberculosis as a pathogen arises from its ability to persist within macrophages for extended periods and its limited responsiveness to antibiotics.
 Furthermore, the high incidence of resistance to the few available antituberculosis drugs is a significant concern, especially since the driving forces of the emergence of drug resistance are not clear.
 Drug-resistant strains of Mycobacterium tuberculosis can emerge through de novo mutations, however, mycobacterial mutation rates are low.
-To unravel the effects of antibiotic pressure on genome stability, we determined the genetic variability, phenotypic tolerance, DNA repair system activation, and dNTP pool upon treatment with current antibiotics using Mycobacterium smegmatis .
+To unravel the effects of antibiotic pressure on genome stability, we determined the genetic variability, phenotypic tolerance, DNA repair system activation, and dNTP pool upon treatment with current antibiotics using Mycobacterium smegmatis.
 Whole-genome sequencing revealed no significant increase in mutation rates after prolonged exposure to first-line antibiotics.
 However, the phenotypic fluctuation assay indicated rapid adaptation to antibiotics mediated by non-genetic factors.
 The upregulation of DNA repair genes, measured using qPCR, suggests that genomic integrity may be maintained through the activation of specific DNA repair pathways.
 Our results, indicating that antibiotic exposure does not result in de novo adaptive mutagenesis under laboratory conditions, do not lend support to the model suggesting antibiotic resistance development through drug pressure-induced microevolution.

 ## Introduction